HBRGTech/daisy/README.md

 *daisy* was distilled from our team's attempt to bring sanity to the workplace, and combines a version-controlled workflow with the principles of atomic web design to develop and manage a CSS layout.
 At its core is the very solid and responsive [SCSS version of Zurb's Foundation](https://github.com/zurb/foundation), brought to life as a continuously-updated style guide through [Pattern Lab](https://github.com/pattern-lab/patternlab-php).

-As with any powerful tools, Pattern Lab and SCSS-like tools come with the overhead of maintenance - especially when it comes to their supporting components (PHP, ruby, git, bower, grunt, compass, and apache, just to name a few).
+As with any powerful tools, Pattern Lab and SCSS-like tools come with the overhead of maintenance - especially when it comes to their supporting components (PHP, git, bower, grunt, libsass, and apache, just to name a few).
 Complicate that with the different platforms, environments, editing tools, and preferred configurations that each developer on a team brings to the table, and it could be a nightmare to implement them in the first place.

 That's why one of daisy's main features is that it's packaged as a vagrant box.
 Start a project with daisy, and your entire team can keep its preferred tools while working with a standardized set of essentials to produce consistent, version-controlled output in a highly-adaptable workflow.
 Even your designers will want to participate - and can easily do so, just by running daisy on their local environments with whatever access you give them to the git repo.